BigBahss/vscode-cmantic/README.md

 The `cmantic.addDefinitionInCurrentFile` command/code-action creates an empty definition in the current file from a function declaration.

-`Add Definition` will look for definitions of neighboring declarations in the target file and try to place the new definitions next to them.
+`Add Definition` will look for definitions of neighboring declarations in the target file and try to place new definitions next to them.
 If a neighboring definition cannot be found then the new definition will be placed at the end of the file.
 Additionally, `Add Definition` will respect the formatting of your code and will intelligently adapt the whitespace allignment in the case of multi-line declarations.
 The placement of the opening curly brace can be controlled with `Curly Brace Format: Function` in the settings for C and C++.

 ### Generate 'get' and 'set' Methods